 How Security Operations Can Safely Stop Investigating Benign True Positives

 False positive (FP) is an event incorrectly identified.
-It’s a non malicious activity identified as dangerous.
+It’s a non-malicious activity identified as dangerous.
 For example, a completely innocent executable file identified as unsafe by the Antivirus and preventing you from accessing it.
 This commonly happens with a heuristic-based approach of AV.
-They measure compression ratio applied in the executable, however this is commonly used to make software run directly and independently without installation process.
+They measure the compression ratio applied in the executable, however, this is commonly used to make the software run directly and independently without the installation process.

 False negative (FN) is an incorrectly rejected event.
 This is the most dangerous state.
 It is when a bad activity isn’t recognized as such.
-For example a file containing a virus is not detected by the endpoint solution and it is classified as normal.
-By all means this is a serious dangerous situation.
+For example, a file containing a virus is not detected by the endpoint solution and it is classified as normal.
+By all means, this is a seriously dangerous situation.

-In the definitions used above, I used examples from Antivirus world because these are common scenarios which many have experienced.
+In the definitions used above, I used examples from the Antivirus world because these are common scenarios that many have experienced.
 Let’s explore some examples from a User and Entity Behavior Analytics (UEBA) perspective.

 So, let’s think about this.

 A: Yes.
 She didn’t use this network before, even if she has rights it may be because she has excessive rights.

 A: This depends on the context of the activity and I would argue that only in certain specific situations might be interesting and it’s certainly isn’t interesting in any other scenario mostly if it is one-time access.
 However, this isn’t an event to ignore.